carrievv26/Derivatives/README.md

 # Derivatives
 ## Derivatives pricing

-BlackScholes.py: vanilla options pricer using Monte Carlo based on Black Scholes
+_BlackScholes.py_: vanilla options pricer using Monte Carlo based on Black Scholes

-RiskSensitivities.py:
+_RiskSensitivities.py_:
 functions to calculate first-order derivatives, such as delta, vega, and second-order derivatives, gamma.